gavenma/gavenma.github.io/_pages/recruitment.md

 ## How to Apply

-Prospective candidates are encouraged to reach out via my [email](mailto:ziyema@berkeley.edu).
+Prospective candidates are encouraged to reach out via my email: [ziyema at berkeley dot edu](mailto:ziyema@berkeley.edu).
 Please include the following details in your application:

 - A brief statement of your motivation for applying and/or research interests.
 We are keen to learn about your personal goals and aspirations.
 - A CV detailing your educational background, list of publications (including works in progress, with clear explanations), and any relevant awards or experiences.